 Traveling in the city is generally very safe, as long as you keep your regular precautions and wits about you.

-This means avoid getting blackout drunk, wandering the streets alone at night, or flashing your riches in poor neighborhoods.
+This means avoiding getting blackout drunk, wandering the streets alone at night, or flashing your riches in poor neighborhoods.

 Tips for Visiting Medellín in Colombia